Volta (film)

 Volta is a 2004 action-adventure-comedy film directed by Wenn V. Deramas and starring Ai-Ai delas Alas as Volta.
 It was released under Star Cinema, ABS-CBN Film Productions.
 The story concerns an ordinary woman who was given the power of electricity and used this gift for the common good by becoming a caped crusader donning a red suit.
 The film would serve as the inspiration for 2008 TV series of the same name, albeit a different setting, storyline and a more comedic tone.

 Plot

-Perla is a dressmaker who lives and works for her siblings, Percy and Penny since her mother died.
-After being hit by lightning thrice, Perla discovers that she has developed superpowers: She can generate heat and electricity with her hands, and lightning flashes come out of her hands.
-With these powers, she becomes famous as the superhero, Volta.
-However, her siblings resent her, as they blame her powers for mishaps they encountered earlier in their lives.
-Perla is initially reluctant to use her powers openly but meets Ama, a ball of light with a human face who encourages him to use her powers for good and teaches her how to manage them.
+Perla, a dressmaker who works for her siblings Percy and Penny, discovers she has superpowers after being struck by lightning three times.
+These powers, which allow her to generate heat and electricity with her hands, lead her to become the superhero Volta.
+Despite her siblings' resentment, especially Percy and blaming her powers for past mishaps, Perla finds guidance and encouragement from Ama, a ball of light with a human face.
+Ama teaches Perla to use her powers for good and manage them effectively.